Skip navigation

 North East Museums

-Northumbria University and North East Museums have worked together informally for over a decade.
-That relationship has sought to reinforce extensive links between the two organisations and amplify the contributions each makes to understanding the art, culture, heritage and science of the North East.
+Northumbria University and North East Museums share a long-standing relationship built on a mutual commitment to the art, culture, heritage and science of the North East.

 Latest News and Features